When your child is diagnosed with a lung condition

 - As your child gets older, encourage them to take more responsibility for their medication.

-- Your teenager may worry about side effects, feel their medication isn’t needed if they don’t have symptoms or dislike taking medication in front of others.
+- Your teenager may worry about side effects.
+They might feel their medication isn’t needed if they don’t have symptoms or dislike taking medication in front of others.
+Discuss this with your teenager’s GP or paediatrician.

 - Adult health services will take over when your child is 18.
 Planning for the move to adult services should start early to make sure your child is prepared - sometimes from the age of 11.
 They may spend time with health care professionals on their own and have joint reviews with children and adult services.
 Talk to your health care professionals about when this support should start.